Back to top

 SFS Annual Meeting Code of Conduct

-SFS meetings, open to SFS members and those interested in freshwater sciences, are among the most respected meetings in the freshwater science community.
-SFS is committed to providing a safe, productive, and welcoming environment for all meeting participants and staff.
+SFS Annual Meetings, open to SFS members and those interested in freshwater sciences, are among the most respected meetings in the freshwater science community.
+SFS is committed to providing a safe, inclusive, productive, and welcoming environment for all meeting participants and staff.
 All participants including, but not limited to, attendees, speakers, volunteers, exhibitors, SFS staff, service providers and others are expected to abide by this SFS Meetings Code of Conduct.
-This Code of Conduct applies to all SFS meeting-related events whether live or virtual and including, but not limited to those sponsored by organizations other than SFS but held in conjunction with SFS events, in public or private facilities, or online.
+This Code of Conduct applies to all SFS meeting-related events whether in person or virtual and including, but not limited to, the SFS Annual Meeting, activities sponsored by SFS Chapters and organizations other than SFS but held in conjunction with SFS events, in public or private facilities, or online.

 Expected Behavior

-• Communicate openly with respect and consideration for others, valuing a diversity of views and opinions.
+• Communicate openly with respect and consideration for others, valuing a diversity of views, opinions, and identities.

-• Avoid personal attacks directed toward other attendees, participants, SFS staff and suppliers/vendors.
+• Avoid personal attacks directed toward other attendees, participants, SFS officers or conference management staff, suppliers/vendors, and members of the public.

 Unacceptable Behavior

-It is important that our meeting be a place where no attendee or staff is ever belittled, harassed, or made to feel unsafe.
-The following behavior will not be tolerated:
+It is important that SFS meetings be a place where no attendee or staff is ever belittled, bullied, harassed, or made to feel unsafe.
+The following behaviors will not be tolerated either during conference events, whether on-site or off-site:

 • Physical, written, or verbal abuse of any attendee, speaker, volunteer, exhibitor, SFS staff member, service provider or other meeting guest.

-• Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety is advised to contact 911 and locate a house phone and ask for security.
+• Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety is advised to contact 911 and locate a landline phone and ask for conference security.

 • Anyone requested to stop unacceptable behavior is expected to comply immediately.

-• If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify the SFS Executive Director (Andy Leidolf), any SFS officer, or our conference services representative (Seth Tarver).
+• If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately notify any member of the SFS Board of Directors, SFS Executive Director (Andreas Leidolf, exec.director@freshwater-science.org), SFS Communications Specialist (Andrea Ward, communications@freshwater-science.org) or a member of the Council of Underrepresented Voices (CUV).
+Communication can also occur by emailing your concern to SAFE@freshwater-science.org.

-• After receiving a report of inappropriate behavior, our conference services representative will assess the report and work with the complainant to determine the most appropriate response.
+• After receiving a report of inappropriate behavior, SFS leadership will assess the report, consult with representatives from CUV when relevant, and work with the complainant to determine the most appropriate response.
 SFS is committed to protecting the privacy of all individuals involved in the incident to the greatest extent possible.
-When necessary, the SFS leadership will be notified that a complaint has been received so it can consider appropriate actions.

-• The SFS leadership reserves the right to take any lawful action we deem necessary in response to a violation of this code.
-This includes, but is not limited to, the immediate removal from the meeting without warning or refund.
+• SFS leadership reserves the right to take any lawful action deemed necessary in response to a violation of this code.
+This could include, but is not limited to, immediate removal from the meeting without warning or refund.

 Ensuring Inclusion & Diversity in the Future

-The SFS leadership and the SFS Education and Diversity Committee also encourage anyone to contact SFS officers or members of the SFS Education and Diversity Committee (https://freshwater-science.org/my-sfs/diversity-inclusivity) regarding ways in which the society can improve inclusion & diversity and encourage both a stimulating and supporting atmosphere.
+The SFS leadership and the Council of Underrepresented Voices also encourages anyone to contact SFS officers or the Council of Underrepresented Voices regarding ways in which the Society can improve inclusion & diversity and encourage both a stimulating and supporting atmosphere.